Tobacco use in South Africa: Vaping (e-cigarettes)

 In the 2021 study referred to above, just 2.2% of South Africans used electronic cigarettes (vapes), and only 6.2% had ever used them.

-As for the reasons for using them, 70.3% of individuals cited enjoyment as the cause, 67.5% because of the likeable flavors, 45.1% because they perceived e-cigarettes to be less harmful than traditional ones, and 43.5% due to significant others e.g., family members or friends) using them.
+Regarding the reasons for using them, 70.3% of individuals cited enjoyment, 67.5% cited likeable flavors, 45.1% cited perceiving e-cigarettes as less harmful than traditional cigarettes, and 43.5% cited significant others (e.g., family members or friends) using them.

 Among those using vapes, 41.8% used ones containing nicotine.
 Many users were unaware of whether or not the products they use contain nicotine.

 In terms of cost, 29.3% of adults who used vapes reported spending more than R100 on them in the past month.
-Among those aged 25 through 44 years, 35.1% reported spending more than R100 in the past month.
+Among individuals aged 25–44 years, 35.1% reported spending more than R100 in the past month.

 Vaping at schools in South Africa is fairly common, despite knowledge being widely available about the harm it causes, both to those who vape, and those around them.
 Children often start vaping due to social influences, and then continue to do so even once those influences are gone.
 Many start vaping due to the perception that it would be "fun", "due to the flavors", and "because someone asked them to join in".

 As per a 2024 study, 36.4% of high school students in South Africa had tried vaping, and 16.8% were actively vaping.
 The majority of individuals who were actively vaping started doing so between the ages of 14 and 16.
 In terms of other forms of tobacco use and smoking, 2% smoked cigarettes, 3% used hookah, and 5% used cannabis.
 There is no discernible difference in vaping between schools of different levels of wealth.

-The same study showed that the incidence of vaping increased proportionally with grade, with vaping during grade 8 being as high as 36.8% at some schools, and vaping during grade 12 being as high as 46.6% (almost half of the total student body) at some schools.
-Vaping is slightly higher amongst students at lower-fee schools than at higher-fee schools.
+The same study showed that the incidence of vaping increased proportionally with grade, with vaping in grade 8 as high as 36.8% at some schools and in grade 12 as high as 46.6% (almost half of the total student body) at some schools.
+Vaping is slightly higher among students at lower-fee schools than among those at higher-fee schools.

 25% of students vape within 5 minutes of waking up.
-A further 52% vape after an hour of waking up.
+A further 52% vape within an hour of waking.
 In terms of vaping frequency, 38.34% of students vaped 7 days per week, with around half of students (48.75%) vaping 5 days per week or more.

 The proportion of students who vape is highest in the Western Cape province, at 17.87%, followed by Gauteng, at 17.56%.
-The provinces with the lowest incidence of vaping were KwaZulu-Natal, at 13.35%, and the Eastern Cape, at 15.86%.
+The provinces with the lowest incidence of vaping were KwaZulu-Natal (13.35%) and the Eastern Cape (15.86%).